10+1 Must Visit Places in Perugia City Center

 Alessio

 Hi!
-I'm Alessio and I'm the creator of Hidden Umbria.
-I enjoy loosing myself in the history and the untapped pieces of Umbria - Italy, my native land, and I love telling my findings to world.
-I also really like hiking, outdoors and adventures.
+I'm Alessio, the creator of Hidden Umbria.
+I enjoy losing myself in the history and the untapped pieces of Umbria - Italy, my native land, and I love telling my findings to the world.
+History, hiking, outdoors and adventures.